micene09/scarlett/README.md

 If true, it will enable an internal, [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based, cache system.

-Every entry for this cache, will use a compound-key containing the *serviceKey* provided.
+Every entry for this cache, will use a compound-key containing the *cacheKey*, if provided.

+**cacheKey (string)**

+An optional alias reference to the current request, *usefull if you are using useCache* parameter as true.

 **throw (boolean)**